imDanoush/Unity-DirectInput/README.md

 | Rear Collision   	| ✅ |
 | Left Collision  	| ✅ |
 | RightCollision  	| ✅ |

 [comment]: <> (✅ ℹ️ 🔲)
-Note that everything is adjustable in the native DLL, The Custom Force effect exists but has not been fully implemented, And the collision effects are only in the Unity project.
-This is optimized to be used in Unity Game Engine only.
+Note that everything is adjustable in the native DLL.
+The Custom Force effect exists but has not been fully implemented, and the collision effects are only in the Unity project.
+This is optimized to be used in the Unity Game Engine only.

 ## Compatible Devices
 ### Note that all the devices that use Direct Input (from the old Logitech G wheels to the advanced Simucube ones) should work